InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 ## [Slack](https://slack.com/download)

 We use [Slack](https://slack.com/download) as our main tool for written communication and important notifications.
-Unless you're deep in the flow (state), you should be paying attention to what's going on there.
+Unless you're deep in the flow (state), you should be paying attention to what’s going on there.

 We also use real face photos for a profile picture to look more friendly to your colleagues.

 ### Do Not Disturb Hours

-Slack now supports "Do Not Disturb Hours" so you won't be pinged in the middle of the night or while you are dealing with family matters.
+Slack now supports "Do Not Disturb Hours" so you won’t be pinged in the middle of the night or while you are dealing with family matters.
 You can set your "Do Not Disturb Hours" by clicking on the bell at the top of the left pane in the Slack app.
 You also have the option of snoozing for 20 minutes or up to 24 hours.